 In fact, they’re so delicious that I rarely crave traditional pancakes anymore.
 They just don’t do it for me.

-The combination of flour and syrup leaves me feeling pretty lethargic and low energy, shortly after eating them.
-In addition, they don’t keep me satisfied for very long, which is exactly why I am such a big fan of these pumpkin protein pancakes.
+The combination of flour and syrup leaves me feeling pretty lethargic and low energy shortly after eating them.
+In addition, they don’t keep me satisfied for very long!
+Instead, I love to make my Cottage Cheese Protein Pancakes, My Box-Mix Protein Pancakes, or these amazing pumpkin protein pancakes.
 Let’s get to all of the delicious details!

 Ingredients for Pumpkin Protein Pancakes